ExistentialEnso/enso-lists/non-fiction.md

 Communalism seems to be the most workable and sustainable model for libertarian socialism.

-### *Manufacturing Consent* by Edward S. Herman & Noam Chomsky

-Crucial for understanding how propaganda works in mass media, which helps you see through the fog it produces.

 ## History

 ### *Guns, Germs, and Steel* by Jared Diamond